donat-konan33/clickhouse-weather-analytics-dashboard/README.md

 ---

+**🚨Important** :
+This dashboard is connected to a DataWarehouse that servers weather data via [RESTful API-based API](https://github.com/donat-konan33/EtltAirbyteMinioClickhouseDbtAirflow.git).
-**🚨Important** : The ETLT Data Pipeline source code Using Airbyte, Minio, Click, Dbt and Airflow can be found by hitting this [link](https://github.com/donat-konan33/EtltAirbyteMinioClickhouseDbtAirflow.git).
+An ETLT Data Pipeline architecture Using Airbyte, Minio, ClickHouse, Dbt and Airflow can be found by hitting the same link described above.